thephpleague/url/4.0/components/query.md

 ## Modifying a query

-<p class="message-notice">If the modifications does not change the current object, it is returned as is, otherwise, a new modified object is returned.</p>
+<p class="message-notice">If the modifications do not change the current object, it is returned as is, otherwise, a new modified object is returned.</p>

 <p class="message-warning">When a modification fails a <code>InvalidArgumentException</code> is thrown.</p>